Signs of an IRS criminal investigation

-When you have your consult with us, John E. Ellsworth will analyze the facts of your case, give you my opinion about it, and discuss my approach to it.
-He’ll explain how we’ll protect your legal rights, what your options are, and how the whole judicial process works, so you’ll know exactly what happens.
+When you have your consultation with us, an experienced tax attorney will analyze the facts of your case and discuss your next steps.
+We’ll explain how we can protect your legal rights, what your options are, and how the whole judicial process works, so you’ll know exactly what happens.

-Plus, you’ll learn how he will guide you through the court system and how he’ll champion your rights, using all his ingenuity and the options in the legal system to defend and protect you.
+Plus, you’ll learn how we guide you through the court system and champion your rights, using all the options in the legal system to defend and protect you.

-For example, he’ll review the Complaint against you . . . the steps which were taken by Agents in their investigation of your case, to determine if they are valid . . . and he’ll show you how the Special Agent’s testimony can be impeached.
+For example, we’ll review the complaint against you; the steps taken by IRS agents in their investigation of your case, to determine if they are valid; and he’ll show you how the special agent’s testimony can be impeached.

 In summary, you’ll get:

-* Personalized attention.
-John E. Ellsworth will return your phone calls promptly, keep you informed, and answer all questions to help you put the pieces back together.
+- Personalized attention.
+Our attorneys will return your phone calls promptly, keep you informed, and answer all questions to help you put the pieces back together.

 - Reasonable fees and an estimate of your costs before the process begins.